 Johnson & Johnson said it has temporarily paused further dosing of its adenoviral vector-based COVID-19 vaccine candidate, JNJ-78436735, due to an unexplained illness in a study participant.
-Trial enrollment is also on hold while the company awaits a recommendation on how to proceed from the study's data safety monitoring board.
-“It will be a few days at minimum for the right set of information to be gathered and evaluated,” said Mathai Mammen, global head of R&D for the company’s Janssen unit.
+Both trial recruitment and dosing of the candidate are on hold while the company investigates.

-Neither the nature of the illness, of which J&J was informed on Oct.
-11, nor any telling details about the affected patient have been disclosed so far, nor is it clear whether the affected patient received the vaccine candidate or a placebo.
-The company said its team is still "learning more about this participant’s illness, and it’s important to have all the facts before we share additional information."
+Neither the nature of the illness nor any telling details about the affected patient have been disclosed so far.
+"We’re also learning more about this participant’s illness, and it’s important to have all the facts before we share additional information," the company said.

-The recombinant non-replicating adenoviral vector vaccine, also sometimes called Ad26.COV2.S, has been developed in collaboration with the U.S. Biomedical Advanced Research and Development Authority and Beth Israel Deaconess Medical Center.
+The recombinant non-replicating adenoviral vector vaccine, also sometimes called Ad26.COV2.S, has been developed in collaboration with the U.S. Biomedical Advanced Research and Development Authority and Beth Israel Deaconnes Medical Center.
 It leverages J&J subsidiary Janssen's Advac technology platform.
-The same platform was used to develop and manufacture Janssen’s European Commission (EC)-approved Ebola vaccine and construct its Zika, respiratory syncytial virus and HIV vaccine candidates, the company said.
+The same platform was used to develop and manufacture Janssen’s European Commission (EC)-approved Ebola vaccine and construct its Zika, RSV, and HIV vaccine candidates, the company said.

-The trial interruption was, at least superficially, similar to the sudden stoppage of clinical activity around Astrazeneca plc's COVID-19 vaccine candidate, AZD-1222.
-Global trials of that candidate were put on hold during September following a reported case of transverse myelitis, or inflammation of the spinal cord, in one person who received the vaccine, but have since restarted in many countries, except the U.S. and Russia.
-Like J&J's candidate, AZD-1222 consists of a replication-deficient adenovirus vector encoding spike protein antigen from SARS-CoV-2.
-However, Astrazeneca is using a simian adenovirus while J&J is employing a human adenovirus.
+The trial interruption was, at least superficially, similar to the sudden stoppage of clinical activity around Astrazeneca's COVID-19 vaccine candidate, AZD-1222.
+Global trials of that candidate were put on hold during September following an unexplained illness in one person who received the vaccine, but have since restarted in many countries, except the U.S. and Russia.

 No hold here

-J&J was at pains to point out that a "study pause" is a "temporary" action taken by research sponsors, such as itself, rather than a regulatory hold place by the FDA.
+J&J was at pains Monday evening to point out that a "study pause" is an action taken by research sponsors, such as itself, rather than a regulatory hold place by the FDA.

 But no matter the drivers of the move, it was clear that clinical activity in the company's studies is frozen for now.